Mridul28/tarp_project/README.md

 ## Result and Discussions:
 Through this algorithm the users will be able to detect optimal path for ease in combating road accidents by analyzing the dataset and real-time analysis.
 Based on previous research studies, the following algorithms proved to be most effective:

+This method has produced encouraging results.
+According to studies, using machine learning and traffic density analysis can drastically lower the number of accidents on high-risk highways.
+One study, for instance, discovered that this strategy led to 30% fewer accidents.

+Also, this strategy may enhance traffic flow and lessen congestion on congested highways.
+The volume of traffic on these roads can be decreased by diverting traffic away from high-risk routes, improving traffic flow and easing congestion.

+This strategy does have some drawbacks, though.
+Its requirement for precise and current traffic density data—which might not always be available—is one of its limitations.
+The machine learning techniques used to forecast accident risk also need to regularly updated and refined to ensure accurate predictions.

 ![image](https://user-images.githubusercontent.com/72341082/228778599-705251c9-58ce-4368-b6b7-9595c3e45c07.png)